LiUSemWeb/HeFQUIN-PGConnector/README.md

 Module of the [HeFQUIN query federation engine](https://github.com/LiUSemWeb/HeFQUIN) to connect to Property Graph data sources.
 In particular, this module provides the functionality to run SPARQL-star queries over user-configurable RDF-star views of Property Graphs by translating these queries into openCypher queries which, then, are sent directly to a Property Graph store (we only support Neo4j at the moment).

 This module also comes with two command-line programs:
-* **RunBGPOverNeo4j** provides the SPARQL-star query functionality for Property Graphs as a standalone tool, and
+* [**RunBGPOverNeo4j**](#run-the-runbgpoverneo4j-program) provides the SPARQL-star query functionality for Property Graphs as a standalone tool, and
-* **MaterializeRDFViewOfLPG** can be used to convert the Property Graphs into an RDF-star graphs by materializing the RDF-star views that are otherwise considered only as virtual views by the query functionality.
+* [**MaterializeRDFViewOfLPG**](#run-the-materializerdfviewoflpg-program) can be used to convert the Property Graphs into an RDF-star graphs by materializing the RDF-star views that are otherwise considered only as virtual views by the query functionality.

-While documenting the query-translation functionality implemented by this module is still work in progress, the (user-configurable) Property Graph to RDF-star mapping that defines the RDF-star views is described below, followed by a description of the two command-line programs.
+While documenting the query-translation functionality implemented by this module is still work in progress, the (user-configurable) Property Graph to RDF-star mapping that defines the RDF-star views is described in the [next section](#user-configurable-mapping-of-property-graphs-to-rdf-star-graphs), followed by a [description of the two command-line programs](#command-line-programs).

 ## User-Configurable Mapping of Property Graphs to RDF-star Graphs
+The SPARQL-star based query functionality provided by this module considers specific types of RDF-star views of an underlying Property Graph.
+These views are defined based on a user-configurable mapping from the Property Graph model to RDF-star.

+The idea of this mapping is simple: Given a Property Graph, every edge of this graph (including the label of the edge) is represented as an ordinary RDF triple in the resulting RDF-star data.
+The same holds for each node with its label, as well as for every node property.
+Edge properties are represented as nested triples that contain, as their subject, the triple representing the corresponding edge (more details and examples below).

+While the structure of the resulting RDF-star graphs cannot be influenced, the mapping is configurable in terms of the particular elements (blank nodes and IRIs) of the triples that it generates.
+Formally, this form of configuration is captured by a notion that we call *LPG-to-RDF-star configuration*.
+The concrete LPG-to-RDF-star configuration to be used when applying the mapping may, in principle, be specified in various forms.
+The form that the HeFQUIN-PGConnector expects is an RDF-based description using [a specific RDF vocabulary](https://github.com/LiUSemWeb/HeFQUIN-PGConnector/blob/main/vocabs/LPGtoRDFConfiguration.ttl) that we have developed for this purpose and that provides a lot of different options for the different components of LPG-to-RDF-star configurations.

+The following sections describe the mapping approach in more detail and, at the same time, introduce the components of LPG-to-RDF-star configurations, together with some of the possible options for each of these components.
+For a complete definition of all the options, refer to [the file that defines the vocabulary](https://github.com/LiUSemWeb/HeFQUIN-PGConnector/blob/main/vocabs/LPGtoRDFConfiguration.ttl), and a formal definition of the whole mapping approach can be found in the following research paper:

+* Olaf Hartig: [Foundations to Query Labeled Property Graphs using SPARQL*](http://olafhartig.de/files/Hartig_AMAR2019_Preprint.pdf).
+In _Proceedings of the 1st International Workshop on Approaches for Making Data Interoperable (AMAR)_, 2019.

+### Node Mapping

+The *first component* of every LPG-to-RDF-star configuration is a so-called *node mapping* which ..
+TODO

+### Label Predicate and Node Label Mapping

+TODO

+### Edge Label Mapping

+TODO

+### Property Name Mapping

 TODO

 ## Command-Line Programs